merenlab/merenlab.org/data/micr-obs-future/index.md

 ## Filter samples based on coverage and detection

 In this section, we describe all the steps taken to filter the samples based on coverage and detection.
-Our cutoff will be to only keep samples, in which at least one of the metagenomes was detected with at least 0.5 detection and 10x coverage.
+Our cutoff was be to only keep samples, in which at least one of the metagenomes was detected with at least 0.5 detection and 10x coverage.

-It will include multiple substeps
+The filtering included multiple substeps:
 - Generating a genomic collection for `anvi-split`
-- use `anvi-split` to create individual, self-contained anvi’o projects for each reference genome and its recruited reads
+- using `anvi-split` to create individual, self-contained anvi’o projects for each reference genome and its recruited reads
-- use `anvi-profile-blitz` to profile the BAM files to get contig-level coverage and detection stats
+- using `anvi-profile-blitz` to profile the BAM files to get contig-level coverage and detection stats
-- filter the samples based on coverage and detection of SAR11 reference genomes
+- filtering the samples based on coverage and detection of SAR11 reference genomes

 ### Generating a genomic collection

-At this point, anvi’o still doesn’t know how to link scaffolds to each isolate genome.
+At this point, anvi’o still did not know how to link scaffolds to each isolate genome.
 In anvi’o, this kind of knowledge is maintained through ‘collections’.
-In order to link scaffolds to genomes of origin, we will use the program [`anvi-import-collection`](https://anvio.org/help/main/programs/anvi-import-collection/) to create an anvi’o collection in our merged profile database.
-This program, however, needs a [`collection-txt`](https://anvio.org/help/main/artifacts/collection-txt/) artifact.
+In order to link scaffolds to genomes of origin, we used the program [`anvi-import-collection`](https://anvio.org/help/main/programs/anvi-import-collection/) to create an anvi’o collection in our merged profile database.
+This program, however, needed a [`collection-txt`](https://anvio.org/help/main/artifacts/collection-txt/) artifact.

-We will make that by:
+We made that by:

-For this, we first create a `contigs.txt` (run this in the readRecruitment dir)
+For this, we first created a `contigs.txt` (ran this in the `readRecruitment` directory)
 ```bash
 grep ">" ../refGenomesSAR11/fastaDrep/dereplicated_genomes/all_fasta.fa | sed "s/>//g" > contigs.txt
 ```
-This removes the carrot ">" from the contig headers in our fasta file full of reference genomes by substituting it with nothing globally (not just once but anywhere it sees a ">" in the file) and parses the output into a file called `contigs.txt`.
+This removed the carrot ">" from the contig headers in our fasta file full of reference genomes by substituting it with nothing globally (not just once but anywhere it sees a ">" in the file) and parsed the output into a file called `contigs.txt`.

-These are the names by which the contigs are stored within anvi'o.
+These are the names by which the contigs were stored within anvi'o.

 ---